AITA For Wanting To Sell My Girlfriend's Dog After It Bit Me | Reddit Post

 The dog lived there before me.
 The couch wasn’t mine.

-And me deciding that the dog “isn’t allowed on furniture” like I was laying down law in a place I just moved into?
+And me deciding that the dog “isn’t allowed on furniture” like I was laying down the law in a place I just moved into?
 That was arrogant.

 Second—and this is big—I *absolutely* mishandled the situation with her dog.
 Grabbing a dog by the collar, especially one that’s growling?

 That’s on me.
-That’s not “controlling the situation,” that’s provoking fear and setting myself up to get bitten.
+That’s not “controlling the situation”; that’s provoking fear and setting myself up to get bitten.

 I acted like I knew what I was doing around animals when I clearly didn’t.
 I didn't even ask how she normally handles that stuff.